tripl-ai/arc/docs-src/content/patterns/index.md

 SELECT * FROM customers_${JOB_RUN_DATE}
 ```

 Each of the main SQL databases behaves slighly different and has slighty different syntax but most can achieve a repointing of a view to a different table in an atomic operation.

-A second `JDBCExecute` stage could also be added to clean up older verions of the underlying `customers_` tables.
+Note that this method will require some cleanup activity to be performed or the number of tables will grow with each execution.
+A second `JDBCExecute` stage could be added to clean up older verions of the underlying `customers_` tables after successful 'rollover' execution.

 ## Duplicate Keys